Bogdan243/Nodejs-chat/README.md

 # Nodejs-chat
-It`s simple chat with client and server sides based on Node.js
+It`s simple chat with client and server sides based on Node.js.
+App have login page and main page with chat/